Differential/meteor-vulcanize/README.md

 }
 ````
 - By specifying a path to the polyfill we can ensure that it is injected into the bundle before any imports.

+- By setting `useShadowDom` to true, we configure polymer to opt out of shady dom and use full shadow dom.
+This is pretty much required at the moment unless you only use polymer elements as leaf nodes.
+Any light dom (child elements) that gets rendered by blaze, react, etc will not be accounted for otherwise.

 - Running your app in development as usual will result in individual imports being added to your `<head>` tag, resulting in multiple subsequent HTTP requests (good in development - debugging).